- 2.5 - 3 hours

 Next on this Athens tour you’ll jump on the metro and travel to Monastiraki.
 Travelling between these stations is like stepping back in time; both have exposed ancient ruins behind glass, discovered during the excavations for the metro system.
 But these are just a taster of the ancient ruins to come…

 Afterwards, explore the Plaka area.
-Shop for souvenirs along Adriannou Street and stop at an ouzo shop to taste the Greek national drink.
-All taverns in Greece sell ouzo and here you’ll see different types from all over the country, made in many different ways.
+Shop for souvenirs along Adriannou Street where you can find local products, as ouzo, (national alchool).
 You’ll also see shops that specialize in olive oil, sponges, icons, leather sandals. or bags - something you won't experience on other Athens tours.

 Continue walking to Diogenis Square, under the impressive wall of the Acropolis.
 See Hadrian’s Arch, built in honour of one of the most glorified Roman emperors.
 Directly behind it you can see the ruins of the Jupiter (Zeus) temple as you taste and feel the history of Athens.